PyMoDAQ/PyMoDAQ/docs/src/user_folder/installation_tips.rst

   then finally execute and start **Python**, opening the correct pymodaq file (here *dashboard.py*, starting the Dashboard module, *python -m pymodaq.dashboard* bit)
 * You're done!
-* Do it again for each PyMoDAQ's module you want (to get the correct python file and it's path, see :ref:`run_module`).
+* Do it again for each PyMoDAQ's module you want (to get the correct python file and it's path, see :ref:`load_installed_tips`).

 .. _shortcut_create: